 According to The Conscious Cat keep these following tips in mind when searching for the purrfect companion for your cat.

 Personality.
-Know the personality of your resident cat.
+Know the personality of your cat.
 Ask yourself is she laidback, rambunctious, quiet or timid?
 Having this insight will help you plan what personality you will want to seek out in a new companion – two quiet cats may get along better than one being outgoing and the other being timid and visa versa (an active cat may love the benefit of having an active playmate).

 History of the Cats.
 Has the new cat come from a rescue situation and if so what did it’s past entail?
 Some rescue cats may have been abused or neglected, which will greatly affect their overall mindset.
 Cats that have a history of being picked on by another feline, may also lash out due to fear and mistrust, even if your resident cat has never acted aggressively towards him or her.
 When adopting try to get as much background information on the feline as the organization has to offer and act accordingly.